 Breakfast before landing was simple but good.
 And the coffee?
 Surprisingly good… something I rarely say about airline breakfasts.

-Service throughout was warm, calm and quietly professional.
+Overall, the service throughout was warm, calm and quietly professional.
 Not overly theatrical, not intrusive, just genuinely hospitable.

 The Sustainability Question